As requested by readers, here are my thoughts AFTER trying the latest version.

 Yes, most of its unique features are only superficial UI features.
 And despite my constant criticisms of the UI, I do feel it makes some aspects nicer but overall, it’s still inferior to MemberPress and RCP.
 They need to rethink the logic behind this plugin instead of only spraying a new UI coat over it.

-My thoughts their payment gateways:
+My thoughts on their payment gateways:

-I feel WishList came from the traditional affiliate marketing era…not like Amazon Affiliates, but ClickBank and Commission Junction (now called CJ Affiliate)…the era when you needed special gateways that collected money and then automatically paid out to affiliates after a specified time.
+I feel WishList came from the traditional affiliate marketing era…not like Amazon Affiliates…but ClickBank and Commission Junction (now called CJ Affiliate)…the era when you needed special gateways that collected money and then automatically paid out to affiliates after a specified time.